Updated on May 6, 2019

 Jesse Berezovsky: A Condensed Matter Experimentalist, much of my work is motivated by possible quantum computing and primarily concerns the behavior of optically excited spins near defects and in quantum nano-structures.
 I am also interested in acoustics.

-Robert Brown: An imaging / industrial physicist, I am interested in imaging and biophysics, including particularly MRI.
-I am also interested in science education.
+Robert Brown (updated 5/6/2019): An imaging / industrial / medical / particle physicist, I am also interested in science education.

 Ed Caner An Entrepreneurial Physicist, I run the Science & Technology Entrepreneurship Programs (STEP) program.
 I sometimes advise or co-advise students who have projects related to entrepreneurial goals and may also be able to help you connect with other advisers related to industrial or entrepreneurial projects.